yangluo7/yangluo7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a second-year Ph.D. student in computer science at National University of Singapore.
 I am grateful to be advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/), where I also completed my master’s studies.
-Previously, I obtained my bachelor’s degree in Computer Science from Wuhan University supervised by [Prof. Tieyun Qian](https://www.aminer.cn/profile/tieyun-qian/53f47bdfdabfaee4dc89fe30).
+Previously, I obtained my bachelor’s degree in Software Engineering from Wuhan University supervised by [Prof. Tieyun Qian](https://www.aminer.cn/profile/tieyun-qian/53f47bdfdabfaee4dc89fe30).

 I'm seeking a **summer research internship for 2025** and would welcome any information about available opportunities.